Plutoberth/Spacebot/README.md

 ### Spacebot is a space-related bot (obviously), that can get everything you need about space.
 Launch timings, Reddit, RSS, Twitter, and more!

+#### If you want to contribute, feel free to open a pull request :D

 #### The default prefix is '?'

 ## Commands